Demo Contact

 Technical Details: The technical details of the service, including the hardware, software, and network components that are used to deliver the service.

-Service Catalogue vs Service Portfolio: What’s the difference?
+Service Catalog vs Service Portfolio: What’s the difference?

-Although they may sound similar, the service catalogue and the service portfolio are not the same.
+Although they may sound similar, the service catalog and the service portfolio are not the same.

-The service portfolio provides details of the complete lifecycle of all services and products offered by an organisation.
+The service portfolio provides details of the complete lifecycle of all services and products offered by an organization.
 This includes services currently available, planned services, as well as retired products.

-The service catalogue, on the other hand, only contains services that are currently on offer to customers, and can therefore be seen as a subset of the service portfolio.
+The service catalog, on the other hand, only contains services that are currently on offer to customers and can therefore be seen as a subset of the service portfolio.

 In ITIL v3/2011 the service portfolio is covered under ITIL Service Design and consists of three parts: